hindu-comm/mail_stream_advaita-l/2017/08/DSV_in_the_advaitasi/285__Praveen_R._Bhat.md

 > The nivritti of ajnAna and its products in its sthUla rUpa (vartamAna) or
 > sUkshma rUpa / kAraNa rUpa (pravilIna) is bAdha, says the vivaraNakAra.
 >
-Venkatraghavanji, ​I am not sure as to what sthUla and ​sUkShma means here in terms of shuktikA-rajat example in the context of DSV.
+Venkatraghavanji, I am not sure as to what sthUla and sUkShma means here in terms of shuktikA-rajat example in the context of DSV.
 If you don't mind, could you specifically point out in the example which is which and therefore the last set of likely impossibilities you point out w.r.t. bAdha